In this Article

 Yoghurt is a healthy snack to eat during pregnancy.
-It is packed with vital nutrients such as calcium and protein.
+It is packed with vital nutrients such as calcium and protein, which is great, as protein requirement is very high during pregnancy.
 Yoghurt is considered healthy, as long as it is made out of pasteurised milk and consumed within the expiry dates.
 Read further to learn more about the benefits of yoghurt during pregnancy.

 Nutritional Value of Yoghurt